 After all costs have been identified and keyed into NEBS and all schedules processed, you need to balance the decision unit with the appropriate funding.
-The decision unit, upon completion, will be similar to the following example.
+The decision unit, upon completion, will be similar to the example on the next page.